swedenconnect/technical-framework/README.md

 > Also see the [october-2015-updates](https://github.com/elegnamnden/technical-framework/tree/october-2015-updates) branch for draft specifications of the currently released version (the master branch).

+## Feedback and Questions

+Use the [Issues](https://github.com/elegnamnden/technical-framework/issues) section to ask questions or start a new discussion thread.

 ## Contents

 The master branch of the repository contains the currently active specifications.